 You can get many of the features in the Password Alert Chrome extension through the Chrome Password Alert Policy.
 It’s implemented natively in Chrome and allows uniform policy deployment and reporting on all platforms that support Chrome.

-Your organization doesn’t need G Suite or Cloud Identity to use the Chrome Password Alert Policy.
+Your organization doesn’t need Google Workspace or Cloud Identity to use the Chrome Password Alert Policy.
 Currently, Chrome Password Alert Policy doesn’t have a Password Alert Server for alert auditing and controls.

 You and your users can get 2 sets of alerts if you set up both the Chrome extension and Chrome Password Alert Policy.
 Turn off the extension to avoid duplicate alerts.

-No. Entering the password for your managed Google account (for example, G Suite or Cloud Identity) in any non-Google site triggers Password Alert.
+No. Entering the password for your managed Google account (for example, Google Workspace or Cloud Identity) in any non-Google site triggers Password Alert.
 You will get an alert each time you first use that password for other accounts.
 You can choose between resetting your password or ignoring the alert for the specific account.

 Gmail users have the option to mute all alerts on a website.
 If you use the same password on multiple accounts, and one of the accounts is compromised, attackers often try using the password for your other accounts to gain access with reused credentials.

-Password Alert is for G Suite and Cloud Identity users and currently only works as a Chrome extension in the Chrome browser.
+Password Alert is for Google Workspace and Cloud Identity users and currently only works as a Chrome extension in the Chrome browser.
 As an administrator, you can deploy Password Alert across your domains using Chrome policies and set up a Google App Engine instance to monitor alerts across your domains.
 If you have legacy browsers in use, you may want to explore Chrome’s Legacy Browser support.

 Password Alert uses the active Chrome profile to determine which account is being protected, so if you want to install Password Alert for multiple Google accounts, use multiple Chrome profiles.

 Each time you successfully sign in to your Google account, Password Alert has temporary access to your correct password and saves a salted reduced-bit thumbnail of your password to Chrome local storage.
-It then compares this thumbnail to each password you enter in any website other than accounts.google.com (or, for Google Cloud domains, websites whitelisted by the administrator).
+It then compares this thumbnail to each password you enter in any website other than accounts.google.com (or, for Google Cloud domains, websites the administrator put on an allowlist).

 For Gmail users, a FIDO Universal 2nd Factor (U2F) Security Key is a very useful tool to help prevent password phishing.

 Chrome tries to detect phishing pages in advance, but there may be cases where it misses an imposter sign-in page.
-Password Alert should detect each time you enter your password in a website other than accounts.google.com (or, for Google Cloud domains, websites whitelisted by the administrator).
+Password Alert should detect each time you enter your password in a website other than accounts.google.com (or, for Google Cloud domains, websites the administrator put on an allowlist).

 No, Password Alert requires that passwords have at least 8 characters.
 You will have to change any legacy Google passwords that have less than 8 characters.